mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

  }
 ```

-This code uses `callOnActiveTab()` to get the details of the active tab, then {{WebExtAPIRef("tabs.getZoom")}} gets the tab’s current zoom factor.
+This code uses `callOnActiveTab()` to get the details of the active tab, then {{WebExtAPIRef("tabs.getZoom")}} gets the tab's current zoom factor.
 The current zoom is compared to the defined maximum (`MAX_ZOOM`) and an alert issued if the tab is already at the maximum zoom.
 Otherwise, the zoom level is incremented but limited to the maximum zoom, then the zoom is set with {{WebExtAPIRef("tabs.getZoom")}}.

 ## Manipulating a tab's CSS